Vaccine Information for the Public

 COVID-19 Vaccine: What do you need to know?

-COVID -19 vaccination can help protect you from getting COVID-19.
-The vaccine will help by creating an antibody response without having to experience sickness.
-As Public Health prepares for the possibility of one or more COVID-19 vaccines becoming available soon, here are a few things things you need to know about the vaccine and its distribution.
+COVID -19 vaccinations can help protect you from getting COVID-19.
+The vaccines help by making your body to create an immune response without having to experience sickness and without being contagious to others.
+As vaccines become more available, here are a few things you need to know.

 Benefits of Getting a COVID-19 Vaccine

 - Help prevent you from getting COVID-19

 - Provide a safer way to build protection

 - Be an important tool to help stop the pandemic